mukherjee-rahul/Uniform_sampling_ui_python_Tkinter_project/README.md

 It contains Start, Stop and sampling_interval.
 It is to be entered by the user

 After that you can upload a csv file which should have two columns: first one should be the index column in my case it was Depth
-There must be column name as well.
-Then you can check the columns with the button and finally export the resampled file.
+There must be column name as well.( Sample data 'Caliper.csv' is provided) to understand the format of the file Then you can check the columns with the button and finally export the resampled file.